 It is worth noting that not all Christians, especially those whose beliefs align with premillennial dispensationalism, are apathetic towards caring for our planet.
 But constant obsession with the rapture and the end times seems to be, in particular, a concern associated with the complacency of a privileged, materialistic quality of life.
 Some could argue that the American Dream or Prosperity Theology plays a significant role in such a mindset, that the Earth was given to us by God to ravage and do as we please with in order to be prosperous.
 Such places in the world where there is little economic prosperity and rampant poverty seem to care more about daily survival than concerning themselves with being abducted from a deity in the sky.

-What I find somewhat disturbing is when people obsess so much about being swept away from the face of the Earth as a sad excuse to free themselves from any temporal responsibilities.
+What I find disturbing is when people obsess so much about being swept away from the face of the Earth as a sad excuse to free themselves from any temporal responsibilities or willingness to endure meaningful suffering.
 I’ve often heard the phrase, we live in the world, but we are not a part of it – but the fact of the matter is we do live in it, we affect it and in return are affected by it.
 We reap what we sow.
 It is our temporary home before eternity, and it’s the only one we have.

 But then why don’t we treat it as such?

 I’ve known church-going folks who deliberately litter, scoff at wildlife conservation and efforts to reduce our carbon footprint while saying that the world is going to be destroyed anyway.
 Given that destructive mindset, would it make any sense to treat our bodies with reckless abandon because we’re going to die anyways?
 Absolutely not.
 If setting our hopes on Christ’s imminent return comes at the cost of neglecting to care for ourselves, the people and the environment around us, is that a concern that we can afford?
 Is it right to have a faith that becomes so inwardly focused that we become numb to our surroundings?
 Is that how the historical Jesus from the Bible wants us to live?